Fgdou/sr_project/design/design.md

 The frontend will draw the players sent by the server.
 It will also send every keys sent by the user.

 ## Dependencies
+- webassembly : run the rust code in the browser and interact with the page
-- webassembly : communicate between the front and back
+- websocket : communicate between the front and back

 # Sprints
 1. basic functionnalities